 Why Do Childcare Age Ranges and Groups Matter?

 Age groups matter because different ages require different approaches to childcare.

 Obviously, you wouldn’t plan the same daily activities and menu for an infant as you would for an eight-year-old kid.
 These children are at completely different stages of development and need different approaches to ensure a positive experience at your center.

-Below, we outline the four main age groups you need to be aware of, appropriate care techniques for each and the ideal child ratios for every bracket.
+Below, we outline the four main children’s age ranges you need to be aware of, appropriate care techniques for each and the ideal child ratios for every bracket.

 Infants can be defined as any child between the ages of 0 and 18 months.
 Children go through an incredible amount of development in this stage.
-They’ll learn to roll over, crawl, walk and smile.
+Infants will learn to roll over, crawl, walk and smile.
 They may even begin talking.

 Your center should encourage these important milestones via age-appropriate educational curriculum, social interaction with other children, new experiences and more.

-At the same time, all this development takes a toll, which means your care center’s schedule for infants needs to include plenty of time for babies to rest.
+At the same time, all this development takes a toll, which means your care center’s schedule for the infant age range needs to include plenty of time for babies to rest.
 Just keep in mind that young infants rarely keep to a consistent schedule and tend to sleep at all times of the day.

-Your center should help children reach these milestones, as well as others, by planning engaging activities that stimulate their minds and ensure proper development.
+Your center should help toddlers reach these milestones, as well as others, by planning engaging activities that stimulate their minds and ensure proper development.